AndersDeath/diary2/000-current.md

 # 28 Dezember - Donnerstag - Berlin - 464 Tag der Einwanderung

 I finally bought a new year present for Ksusha.
 I went to Alexanderplatz to Alexa shopping mall and got some goods.
-Also I edited a video a bit, finalized an article and
+Also I edited a video a bit, finalized the new article and